 - Blindness or total loss of hearing

 If a person suffers one or more catastrophic injuries due to another’s actions, they may have an actionable personal injury claim against the at-party party.
-A Prince George’s County catastrophic injury attorney could help those suffering from such injuries determine whether they have a viable claim against one or more parties and file a claim on their behalf.
+A Prince George’s County attorney could help those suffering from catastrophic injuries determine whether they have a viable claim against one or more parties and file a claim on their behalf.

 Recovering Damages For a Severe Injury